RoyalVeterinaryCollege/Folium/README.md

 ### Skill set install

-You will need to install at least one Skill Set to use the app, details of how to do this can be found at (https://github.com/RoyalVeterinaryCollege/Folium/tree/master/Skills Import)[https://github.com/RoyalVeterinaryCollege/Folium/tree/master/Skills%20Import]
+You will need to install at least one Skill Set to use the app, [here's how](Skills-Import/readme.md)

 ### Slim Image Cropper